rust-lang/rust/src/doc/reference.md

 and weren't allowed to."

 By default, everything in Rust is *private*, with one exception.
 Enum variants in a `pub` enum are also public by default.
-You are allowed to alter this default visibility with the `priv` keyword.
 When an item is declared as `pub`, it can be thought of as being accessible to the outside world.
 For example:

 ```